Orange Shirt Day

 September was chosen because it falls within the time of year in which children were taken from their homes and sent to residential schools.
 Given it is also at the start of the school year, it represents an opportunity to set the stage and draw awareness to anti-racism and anti-bullying initiatives.

-A key initiative as part of Truth and Reconciliation at Ryerson
+A key initiative as part of Truth and Reconciliation at the university

-Orange Shirt Day was identified as a key initiative brought forward by students as part of Ryerson’s Truth and Reconciliation community consultations.
-2020 marks the fourth year in which Ryerson hosted an Orange Shirt Day event.
+Orange Shirt Day was identified as a key initiative brought forward by students as part of the university’s Truth and Reconciliation community consultations.